 Why Does My Dog Need Protein?

 Veterinarian Trisha Joyce, DVM, of New York City Veterinary Specialists, has seen the consequences of canine protein deprivation.
 Six weeks after Hurricane Katrina, Dr. Joyce headed to New Orleans to volunteer her time providing care for animals impacted by the storm.
 “The dog was like a skeleton with skin on it,” she recalls.
 “Without the normal amount of protein, the body just begins to break down.
 The poor animal could barely walk.”
+This indicates the importance of protein in your dog’s diet.

 As Dr. Joyce and her colleagues set out to put meat back on the beagle’s bones, it was protein that played a major part in returning the pooch to its fighting weight.
 Below, Dr. Joyce weighs in on the importance of protein and what kinds your dog needs to stay healthy.